 Key Considerations:

-Drawing from our experience across 150+ client implementations, here are the practices that separate successful integrations from problematic ones:
+Drawing from our experience across 150+ client implementations, here are the five practices that separate successful integrations from problematic ones:

 Before connecting systems, understand your data:

-Never attempt "big bang" integration deployments:
+Never attempt "big bang" integration deployments.
+Instead, follow this phased approach:

 Integration failures will occur.
 Plan for them: